 Keep your head slightly elevated for the first 24 hours after you go home.

-Avoid doing anything that makes your ears pop.
+Don't do anything that makes your ears pop.
 Don’t blow your nose or exhale with your nose held closed.

-Avoid activities that involve heavy lifting and straining.
+Don't do activities that involve heavy lifting and straining.

 Sneeze with your mouth open.